Trauma & Resilience

 PUBLIC DOCUMENTARY SCREENINGS

-The Snohomish Health District regularly offers public screenings of the documentary Resilience: The Biology of Stress and the Science of Hope.
+The Snohomish County Health Department regularly offers public screenings of the documentary Resilience: The Biology of Stress and the Science of Hope.

 Request a screening by completing the online form.